If you are dealing with the problem of WiFi Not Working on iPhone or iPad, you can find below the steps to fix the problem.

 On the confirmation pop-up, tap on Renew Lease to confirm.

 Make sure you know the Password for your WiFi Network and follow the steps below to forget and rejoin the WiFi Network.

-3. On the confirmation pop-up, tap on Reset Network Settings again confirm.
+Enter your Lock Screen Password > On the confirmation pop-up, tap on Reset Network Settings to confirm.

-After this, connect your iPhone to WiFi Network again and see if the WiFi is now working on your device.
+After iPhone restarts, connect to your WiFi Network again and see if WiFi is now working on your device.

-This solution can help if the problem is due to the DNS Servers of your Internet Service Provider being busy or going through problems.
+This solution can help, if the problem is due to the DNS Servers of your Internet Service Provider being always busy or going through problems.